SCO welcomes Pakistan as full member

 membership to Pakistan was taken by the SCO Heads of States meeting held in Ufa, Russia, in 2015.

-The Heads of State Council is the highest decision-making body of SCO which meets annually.
+The Heads of State Council is the highest decision-making body of SCO

+which meets annually.
 Pakistan fully subscribes to the Charter of SCO and the “Shanghai Spirit”.
-As an Observer, Pakistan has been actively participating in the activities of the Organization.
+As an Observer, Pakistan has been actively participating in the activities of the organization.

-Pakistan shares with the SCO and its member states, deep-rooted historical and cultural links, as well as strong economic and strategic relations.
+historical and cultural links, as well as strong economic and strategic relations.

 SCO welcomes Pakistan as full member

-ASTANA, Kazakhstan June 9 (APP): Pakistan on Friday formally became a full member of the Shanghai Cooperation Organization (SCO) during 17th meeting of the Heads of the State Council summit held here (SCO).
+ASTANA, Kazakhstan June 9 (APP): Pakistan formally has became a full